Connect with others who understand.

 Talk to Your Doctor About Inhibitors

 Depending on the type of hemophilia you have, you may be at a higher risk of developing inhibitors.
-Be sure to talk to your doctor about yearly testing, as well as what it means for you if you develop an inhibitor toward your treatment.
+Talk to your healthcare provider about yearly testing and what it could mean if you develop an inhibitor to your treatment.

 The cost of inhibitor treatment can be expensive, especially when combined with other hemophilia treatments.
-If you’re concerned about the cost of treatment, discuss this with your doctor.
-They will connect you with a hemophilia treatment center or social worker who can help you learn more about coverage, costs, and any available resources.
+If you’re worried about the cost of treatment, talk with your doctor.
+They can connect you with a hemophilia treatment center or social worker who can help you learn more about coverage, costs, and any available resources.

 All updates must be accompanied by text or a picture.